JonkerKoorts/WeatherOrNot/README.md

 **Core Features**
 - Current weather display with real-time data from WeatherStack API
-- 3-day weather forecast (simulated from current conditions)
+- 3-day weather forecast with real data from Open-Meteo API
-- 3-day weather history (simulated from current conditions)
+- 3-day weather history with real data from Open-Meteo API
 - Interactive day selection — click any forecast or history tile to view detailed data in the main display
 - Keyboard-accessible tiles (Enter/Space to select, aria-pressed for screen readers)